"The US Food and Drug Administration (FDA) has removed the final remaining restrictions placed on the use of rosiglitazone.

 Read the Apidra (insulin glulisine [rdna origin] inj) Side Effects Center for a complete guide to possible side effects

 PRECAUTIONS: Before using insulin glulisine, tell your doctor or pharmacist if you are allergic to it; or to other insulins; or if you have any other allergies.
-This product may contain inactive ingredients (such as cresol), which can cause allergic reactions or other problems.
+This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Do not use this medication when you have low blood sugar (hypoglycemia).

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney disease, liver disease, thyroid problems.